 Whitaker abandoned taxpayer-funded project in Iowa in 2016

-DES MOINES, Iowa (AP) — While in private business, acting Attorney General Matthew Whitaker walked away from a taxpayer-subsidized apartment-rehabilitation project in Iowa after years of cost overruns, delays and other problems.
+DES MOINES, Iowa (AP) — While in private business, acting Attorney General Matthew Whitaker walked away from a taxpayer-subsidized apartment-rehabilitation project in Iowa after years of cost overruns, delays and other problems, public records show.

-Whitaker was appointed last week by President Donald Trump to the nation’s top law enforcement job.
-The former federal prosecutor has been a Republican Party loyalist and a critic of special counsel Robert Mueller’s investigation has come under scrutiny, as have some of his business dealings.
+After being appointed last week by President Donald Trump to the nation’s top law enforcement job, Whitaker’s history as a former federal prosecutor, Republican Party loyalist and critic of special counsel Robert Mueller’s investigation has come under scrutiny, as have some of his business dealings.